 However, the miniaturization impacts the reliability of SMD devices.
 Due to complications with soldering and the extra precision required in producing such boards, an SMD assembly line will typically have a large number of defects, and these can be difficult to repair.
 The final boards will also be delicate and must be handled with extra care.
 A board assembled with TH components, on the other hand, is very rugged as a result of the large solder joints that extend throughout the width of the board itself.
 This property is desirable in military or industrial applications that may exert the device to strong impacts and vibrations.ost is another key consideration to bear in mind.
 SM components are typically cheaper than TH components, but the SMA process is much more costly than THA.
 Surface Mount assembly requires some large and highly advanced equipment and materials such as pick and place machines, reflow ovens and of course, a custom stencil.
 Whereas, through-hole assembly requires some solder, a soldering iron and a pair of sturdy hands.
 Although hand soldering a few SM components is possible with a few tools, it can be a fidgety process, especially if you are handling many components that are barely visible to the naked eye.
 Therefore, it makes sense to use SMT in large-scale productions that have a high degree of automation and speed and to reserve THT for small-scale projects and prototypes that may require manual adjustments.

-From a hobbyists perspective, one will most definitely have begun with through-hole components when learning the ropes.
+From a hobbyists perspective, one will most definitely have begin with through-hole components when learning the ropes.
 And the move to SMT may seem daunting or may not even be necessary.
 The real advantages of SMT lie in making smaller, more compact devices possible and enabling mass productions to be almost entirely automated.
 But for small scales production and home projects it can be difficult to realize the cost and speed benefits of SMT.
 So it is best to stick with the through hole boards unless really necessary.

 SMT’s primary advantage is the huge component density and volume reduction that can be achieved using SMT components.
 The strive for smaller, more compact devices has pushed component form factors to their limits, and in the modern age of electronics, THT has been rendered “unfashionable.”
 But despite early predictions of its demise, through-hole technology and components are still valuable, and in the long term, it seems it is here to stay.